huangyanxiong01/turbine/README.md

 * Based on classic FRP.
 Behaviors represents values that change over time and streams provide reactivity.
 Turbine uses the FRP library [Hareactive](https://github.com/funkia/hareactive).
 * A component-based architecture.
-Components are encapsulated and composable.
+Components are immutable, encapsulated and composable.
 Components are monads and are typically used and composed with do-notation (we implement do-notation with generators).
 * Constructed DOM elements reacts directly to behaviors and streams.
   This avoids the overhead of using virtual DOM and should lead to